Top 5 Principles Around Child Support in Ontario – Parents and Step-Parents, Take Note

 2. Child support orders do not take parents off the hook.
 Child support orders do not relieve either parent of continually ensuring the children receive and appropriate standard of living.
 They merely help parents by giving them some certainty and predictability in their everyday financial affairs.

 3. There is no excuse for delay.
 A parent who is entitled to child support but does not pursue it is assumed to be acting unreasonably, unless he or she shows otherwise.

 4. Avoiding child support obligations is wrong.
 A parent who knowingly avoids or holds back on the child support that he or she owes is blameworthy.

 5. It’s not good enough to just “settle up” what is owed.
 A parent who is forced by the court to pay arrears or other unpaid amounts is doing the child an injustice.
 As the court put it: “A retroactive [court] award is a poor substitute for an obligation that was unfulfilled at an earlier time.”

 For the full text of the decision, see:

 At Russell Alexander, Family Lawyers our focus is exclusively family law, offering pre-separation legal advice and assisting clients with family related issues including: custody and access, separation agreements, child and spousal support, division of family property, paternity disputes, and enforcement of court orders.
-For more information, visit our main site.
+For more information, visit us at www.RussellAlexander.com.